uiowa/uiowa/README.md

 possible to serve multiple sites from different runserver commands with two different ports.
 You'll need to manually edit the `sites.local.php` file in that scenario.

+The `drupal:sync:all-sites` command will generate settings files only if they do not exist.
+If you want to re-generate all multisite local settings files, you can run `rm -f docroot/sites/*/settings/local.settings.php` beforehand.

 ---